bytecodealliance/governance/projects/hosted/tree-sitter-wit.md

 This document is a proposal to create tree-sitter-wit as a formal Hosted Project under the auspices of the TSC of the Bytecode Alliance, as specified in the TSC’s charter.

-Proposing the adoption of TODO as a Bytecode Alliance hosted project.
+Proposing the adoption of tree-sitter-wit as a Bytecode Alliance hosted project.

 Current Repository URL: https://github.com/liamwh/tree-sitter-wit

 Proposed Repository URL: https://github.com/bytecodealliance/tree-sitter-wit

-TODO: One paragraph describing what the project is, what its goals are, and etc...
+_tree-sitter-wit_ is a Tree-sitter grammar implementation for WebAssembly Interface Types (WIT), providing syntax highlighting, parsing, and language support for WIT files in various editors and development environments.
+The project enables developers working with [WebAssembly Component Model](https://github.com/WebAssembly/component-model) interfaces to have rich editor support including syntax highlighting, code folding, and structural parsing capabilities.

+As WIT is a core, but rapidly changing, interface definition language for WebAssembly components and WASI, this tooling can enable automated testing of design specs to [minimise regressions and inconsistencies as the specification evolves]( https://github.com/WebAssembly/component-model/pull/484) (this "bug" was found by running the ebnf through _tree-sitter-wit_).

 ## Requirements